empiresdev/coffee_app/docs/features/3 save current image.md

 # 3. Save the current image locally
 ## 3.1.
 Happy path
-- Given the user is viewing a coffee image that is not marked as favorited
+- Given the user is viewing a coffee image that is not marked as favorite
 - When the user requests to save the current coffee image
 - Then the image should be saved locally and the favorite icon should become enabled